Sir-Poeksie/CleanCity-TechAlchemist_SDET_Rebuild/docs/video-guide.md

 **What to Include:**
 - Live demonstration of 2-3 most critical bugs
 - Clear explanation of impact and severity
-- Before/after scenarios if applicable
+- Before/after scenarios, if applicable

 **Creative Freedom:**
 - Choose which bugs to demonstrate